 3. Smart Fitting Room with Clothes and Outfit recommender

 The omnichannel personalization technology has been provided by the Fashion Taste API, and their fashion taste graph.
-You can see below how customers are interacting with smart screens, smart digital closets and automated personal fashion stylists.
+You can see below how customers are interacting with smart screens, smart virtual closets and automated personal fashion stylists.

 4. Digital closets.
 4th of the 4 Best Examples of Omnichannel ecommerce Personalization in Fashion Retail